 In a recent survey by Zoosk, 70 percent of men and 62 percent of women said they want to know on a first date if you are seeing other people.
 Be upfront, open and honest when sharing your dating status.
 While some people date to find a life partner, others date for the fun of meeting new people.
 Sharing this information right away can help two people see if they are on the same page.

 Political or Religious Views

 Sex is a normal and healthy part of any romantic relationship.
 That being said, it is important to make your health and safety a priority.
 As you get to know a person, appropriate sexual comments or stories can give your date the hint that you are sexually attracted to them.
-While you may not be ready for sex at this point in the relationship, the feeling of being desired by you can help the relationship move from friendly to romantic.

 - Plan Ahead - Think about how you could share the information before actually discussing it.